mikejeuga/learn-go-with-tests-fr/README.md

 ## Thank you

-First many thanks to [Chris](https://github.com/quii/) for sharing his knowledge through this book.
+Many many thanks to [Chris](https://github.com/quii/) for sharing his knowledge through this book.

 Merci beaucoup all for your participation and support on this project.